 Directions from Ealing Broadway station:

 Take the road across the middle of the green (where the bus stops are), and continue straight after passing the traffic lights.
 The road you'll find yourself on after the green is Castlebar Road.
-Then you take the second right off it, which is Blakesley Avenue, and after about five minutes you'll see the abbey, which is the entrance to Marchwood Crescent.
-My place is shortly after it on the other side of the road.
+Then you take the second right off it, which is Blakesley Avenue, and after about five minutes you'll see the abbey, which is the entrance to my road, Marchwood Crescent.
+My place is a short way along on your right.
 (3 Marchwood Crescent).